ParallelMaths/parallel/pages/7-06-pie-charts.md

 ## 2. Junior Maths Challenge 2011 (17)

 In case you have forgotten, or are new to Parallelograms, these Junior Maths Challenge questions come from an annual maths challenge that you might already have been part of or which you might be taking part in this year.
 The questions are sometimes tough, but that is the definition of a challenge.
-In fact, this one is so tough that I have added a hint.

 ::: problem id=2_1 marks=3